danpelota/breakingball/README.md

 # breakingball
-Scripts to download and analyze MLB game data
+Scripts to download and analyze MLB game data.
+Nothing of much use, yet.